The Effects of Asymmetric Dark Matter on Stellar Evolution I: Spin-Dependent Scattering: Dark Matter Properties and Capture in Stars

 \section{Dark Matter Properties and Capture in Stars}

 Probing the parameter space of ADM with simulations of stellar evolution is computationally expensive.
-Consequently, we show results for a representative set of ADM parameters that we initially chose in order to: (1) make the effects of ADM on stellar evolution significant; and (2) remain consistent with contemporary constraints on dark matter properties (but see the discussion in the next paragraph).
-For our models we choose $\mx = 5 \gev$ and a spin-dependent dark matter--nucleon scattering cross section of $\sigxp = 10^{-37} \cmsq$.
+Consequently, we show results for an illustrative set of ADM parameters that we initially chose in order to: (1) make the effects of ADM on stellar evolution significant; (2) narrowly-evade the evaporation threshold; and (3) remain consistent with contemporary constraints on dark matter properties (but see the discussion in the next paragraph).
+We choose $\mx = 5 \gev$ and a spin-dependent dark matter--nucleon scattering cross section of $\sigxp = 10^{-37} \cmsq$.
 Hereafter, we will discuss ADM-proton scattering since protons are the only nuclei in MS stars with both a significant abundance and a net spin.
-We assume that ADM self-interactions are negligible throughout; however, it is likely that self-interactions, if they existed, would lead to enhanced cooling \citep[e.g.,][]{Zentner2009High-energySun} and exploring such models would constitute a potentially interesting follow-up to this work.
+With these parameters, ADM evaporation is negligible.
+We find that the largest evaporation mass in our models is $\simeq 4.6 \gev$ at a solar mass of $\simeq 1.4 \Msun$, consistent with the literature on this topic (see, for example, the classic papers by \citealt{Gould87} and \citealt{1990ApJ...356..302G} and the recent update by \citealt{2017JCAP...10..037B}).
+We note that evaporation masses are slightly higher for spin-independent scattering, because the helium nucleus is more closely matched to the mass of the dark matter particle, so this must be considered in any extension of this work to spin-independent interactions.
+We assume that ADM self-interactions are negligible throughout; however, it is likely that self-interactions, if they existed, would lead to enhanced cooling \citep[e.g.,][]{Zentner2009High-energySun}.
+Exploring such models would constitute a potentially interesting follow-up to this work.

 During the course of this work, the PICO collaboration was able to reduce its thresholds, unambiguously excluding dark matter with the specific parameter values listed above \citep{PICO}.
 While the simulations that we have carried out are computationally intensive and it is impractical to repeat each of the $\sim 600$ stellar evolution simulations, we believe our results are a meaningful exploration of the deviations in stellar evolution due to ADM and our energy transport module provides a basis for further exploration in future work.
 Consequently, we choose to present these results as a qualitative indication of the effects that ADM can have upon stellar evolution.
 As we will see below, there is significant uncertainty involved in associating a particular stellar effect with a particular dark matter-nucleon scattering cross section due to a variety of model uncertainties.
 Consequently, while the effects of dark matter within stars will likely be milder than those that we describe here, it is possible that the same, qualitative effects could be realized in nature.